US data reveals racial gaps in monkeypox vaccinations

-The Biden administration said Friday there's sufficient supplies of monkeypox vaccine available now but the shots aren't getting to some of the people who need them most.
+The Biden administration said Friday there's enough monkeypox vaccine available now but health officials say the shots aren't getting to some of the people who need the protection the most.

-About 10% of monkeypox vaccine doses have been given to Black people, even though they account for one-third of U.S. cases, according to data released Friday.

 Most U.S. monkeypox cases have been in men who have sex with men, but officials have stressed that anyone can catch the virus.